Quantum computing from a mathematical perspective: a description of the quantum circuit model: Shor's Factoring Algorithm

-There is a very well known result in computational complexity theory, due to American computer scientist Richard E. Ladner (b.
-1943) \cite{ladner1975structure}, that tells us the following: if P $\neq$ NP, then there exists a non-empty class, called NP-intermediate, that contains all problems in NP which are neither in the class P nor in NP-complete.
+There is a very well known result in computational complexity theory, due to Richard E. Ladner \cite{ladner1975structure}, that tells us the following: if P $\neq$ NP, then there exists a non-empty class, called NP-intermediate, that contains all problems in NP which are neither in the class P nor in NP-complete.
 It is widely believed that PFP is inside this class. \\

-What we surely know, thanks to American mathematician Peter W. Shor (b.
-1959) and its acclaimed polynomial-time quantum algorithm for prime factorization \cite{shor1994algorithms}, is that the PFP is in BQP.
-The objective of this subsection is to describe such result.
-For that, we shall first define Shor's algorithm as a classical one that relies on a black box that finds the multiplicative order of $a$ modulo $n$.
+What we surely know, thanks to Peter W. Shor and its acclaimed polynomial-time quantum algorithm for prime factorization \cite{shor1994algorithms}, is that the PFP is in BQP.
+The objective of this section is to describe such result.
+For that, we shall first define Shor's algorithm as a classical one that relies on a black box that finds the multiplicative order of a certain integer modulo $N$.
 Next, we will provide a quantum algorithm that substitutes that black box.
 Finally, we will describe its performance via a worked-out example.